About Corinne McSpedon, senior editor

 A Becker Hospital Review post last week further highlights the reported links between cyberattacks and patient outcomes.
 It describes the above lawsuit, as well as findings from studies by the Ponemon Institute and the Cybersecurity and Infrastructure Security Agency, that suggest a link between such attacks and increased mortality rates.

 Caption: Medical devices and applications connect to the Internet of Medical Things in a variety of ways, including via USB connectors, Wi-Fi, sensors, LTE wireless data connection, and other wireless technology such as Bluetooth.
-Reprinted with permission from Al-Turjman F, et al. Intelligence […]
+Reprinted with permission from Al-Turjman F, et al. Intelligence in the […]

 2021-10-11T10:51:32-04:00October 11th, 2021|Nursing|0 Comments